-What we say: Ai Weiwei’s name is one you’ve heard even if you don’t consider yourself a fan of the arts.
-But many are unclear what has made him such a worldwide icon.
+What we say: Ai Weiwei’s name is one you’ve heard even if you don’t consider yourself a fan of the arts and the film is similarly an excellent entry point into art documentaries for those not already immersed in the genre.
+Despite his fame, many are still unclear what has made him such a worldwide icon.
 Alison Klayman’s film benefits from rolling just as the artist begins criticizing the Chinese government, and is present when he was forced to endure a brutal assault in Sichuan, 81 days of detention, and subsequent year’s-long house arrest.

 Beltracchi: The Art of Forgery

 What the critics say: “What sets Beltracchi: The Art of Forgery apart is how breezily compassionate it is toward a master deceiver and how damning its tone is toward a greedy art world that allowed him to flourish.” – Robert Abele/The Los Angeles Times